⭐ New brand, new website, same great service. Enter NEWLOOK10 for 10% off. ⭐

 Finasteride (also known as Propecia) is a prescription-only medicine which is used to treat benign prostatic hyperplasia (an enlarged prostate) and male pattern baldness (typically prescribed at a lower dose of 1mg for hair loss).
 Although effective in both instances, there have been multiple studies and conflicting research which looks into the link between finasteride and prostate cancer.
-But does the drug cause or prevent the risk of developing prostate cancer in men?
+But does the drug cause or prevent the risk of developing prostate cancer in men?\

-In this article, we look at how finasteride works and dig deeper into the link between finasteride and cancer.
-Whether you're considering Finasteride as a treatment option or simply seeking more information, understanding its implications is essential.
+Whether you’re considering Finasteride as a treatment option or simply seeking more information, understanding its implications is essential.

 What is Finasteride and How Does It Work?